unknown321/wampy/MAKING_OF.md

 ### Nuisances

 - Proprietary cable (they got rid of it in later models)
-- metal frame (remember, winters are cold)
+- Metal frame (remember, winters are cold)
-- weight/size (compared to iPod Nano)
+- Weight/size (compared to iPod Nano)
-- UI imperfections

 Metal frame was probably used to add that "premium" feel - you know, slowly pulling out your shiny heavy metal device with "SONY" on top of it.